 Purging the entire cache will cause your WordPress website to suffer performance lags as Ngnix rebuilds the cache.
 This option should only be used if you really intend to purge all cached data.
 You must be prepared to allow adequate time for the cache to rebuild its resources.

-You may not be sure what options to select for your website, so these are caching and purge method we recommend using:
+You may not be sure what options to select for your website, but we recommend starting with “nginx Fastcgi cache” as your preferred caching method.

 Debug (Logging) Options